August 2010 West Bank shooting attack: International

 Human Rights Watch responded by calling on Hamas to cease attacks on civilians.
 Ban Ki-moon, Secretary-General of the United nations, said that "this attack must be recognized for what it is: a cynical and blatant attempt to undermine the direct Israeli-Palestinian negotiations starting tomorrow."

 Military

 Palestinian Authority and Israel forces started arresting Hamas supporters.
 Israeli forces killed Iyad Shilbaya, a commander of the Izz ad-Din al-Qassam Brigades, twelve others were arrested in the overnight operation between September 16 and 17.
-Hamas military wing said it is responsible for the killing at the end of August of four Jewish settlers in the West Bank.
+Hamas' military wing said it was responsible for the killing at the end of August of four Israeli settlers in the West Bank.

 Political ramifications

 In a "fiery" speech shortly after the killings, Hamas leader Mahmoud Zahar rejected peace negotiations, asserting that "liberating" all of the land between the Jordan River and the Mediterranean Sea is a religious and a moral duty.

 According to The Wall Street Journal, this and a second Hamas shooting in the West Bank two days later, "cast a shadow" over face to face peace talks between Israel and the Palestinian Authority just as they were about to begin in Washington, D.C.
 The Palestinian Authority responded to the shootings by arresting "dozens" of suspected Hamas activists in the West Bank.